 While this case was clear-cut and the gene was acting seemingly alone without an accomplice, researches of this disorder say that only happens in 20% of cases.
 Which means that this devious genetic criminal has other methods that we still haven’t tracked.

-Similarly, a family from Pennsylvania used their family reunion as a format for gathering family history and genetic information in order to arm its members with an action plan against a plague of cancer that is sweeping through their family.
+Recently, a family from Pennsylvania used their family reunion as a forum for gathering family history and genetic information to arm its members with an action plan against a plague of cancer that is sweeping through their family.

 Thankfully, melanoma is a particularly curable kind of cancer when caught early.

 For both the Shaffer-Petersons and the family of Daniel Wiggins, these kinds of genetic tests produce actionable results to those testing positive.
 There is something they can do to positively impact their health once they are aware of the presence or absence of these genes in themselves.